CEITECmagnonics/SpinWaveToolkit/docs/source/index.rst

     .. grid-item-card:: :octicon:`log;6em;`
         :text-align: center

-        Details about a specific element can be found at the :doc:`api_reference`.
+        Details about a specific element can be found at the :doc:`api_reference/index`.